propensive/rapture/doc/m4-release.md

 HTML element, alongside ordinary child elements.
 For example,

 ```
+val items = Vector("two", "three", "four")
 Ul(
   Li("First item"),
   items.map { item => Li(item) },
   Li("Last item")
 )
 ```

+Previously, the `: _*` varargs decorator had to be used carefully to include collections of HTML nodes inside, and this suffered from various type-inference problems.
+It should no longer ever be necessary to use `: _*`.

 ## JSON